Long Island's Best Guidelines & Important Dates 2023

 • If you are using Instagram: your account must be PUBLIC & you must have the original video file accessible to upload in this form.

 ONLY the artwork accepted into the exhibition will need to be hand-delivered by the art teacher to the Museum.
-This artwork must be delivered ready to display on Monday or Tuesday, April 17 & 18, 2023.
+This artwork must be delivered ready to display on Monday, February 26, 2024.
 See guidelines below.

 • Two-dimensional/ Wall-hanging artwork: